MagnoElMagnifico/png/README.md

 # PNG Basics

 The PNG format consists in a Signature and a series of chunks (PNG's read and write operations are defined in the `png` module).
+This filetype is a Resource Interchange File Format (RIFF).

 Each chunk has the following structure (module `chunks`):